Skip to content

 3

-Highlights from the Collections
+Gems from the Collections

 3

-Highlights from the Collections
+Gems from the Collections

 Room 3.
 Photographs chosen for their aesthetic power.
 Some were taken with great care by professional photographers, others captured in an instant by amateurs.
 What unites them is the shared desire to preserve a feeling – in that precise moment.
 The works shown here are what we consider the treasures of the collections.

-Foto: Gösta Glase, Nordiska museet
+Foto: Hendrik Zeitler / Nordiska museet

 4